 - To reprogram your inner voice, it is essential that you recognize when it is talking to you.
 If it has become so predominant that you don’t even recognize that voice within you.
 What negative thoughts and attitudes plague you?
 Are you ready to get rid of them?

 - To get rid of your negative thoughts and attitudes, determine where they come from.
 You could be hearing a scolding mother or an angry coach.
-Parents are often the genesis of negative thought patterns.
+Parents are often the genesis of negative thought patterns, but so are coaches, teachers, even past neighbors.
 Once you’ve determined where these thoughts and attitudes have come from, you’re prepared to deal with them constructively.

 - This part is actually simple.
 Just disagree with your inner voice.
-Positive statements like “I am good enough,” or “I am smart enough,” “I do know enough” (or “I may not know enough right now, but I will gain the knowledge I need”), or “I have what it takes to become an insider, and I’m going to work on that.”
+Positive statements like “I am good enough,” or “I am smart enough,” “I do know enough” (or “I may not know enough right now, but I will gain the knowledge I need”), or “I have what it takes to become an insider, and I’m going to work on that” can powerfully counteract those negative thoughts.

 - Growing your ability to challenge and defeat your inner critical voice will enable you to grow out of self-limiting behavior.
 This is likely not an overnight project, but it is one that is well worth your efforts.